 - Deviation Rate = 3.33%

 In this example, the deviation from the assumed parameter comes out to be 3.33 %, which is in the acceptable range, i.e., 1% to 5%.
 Thus the Null Hypothesis can be accepted even when the actual valuation differs from the assumption.
 But in the case, such deviation would have exceeded 5% or more (differs from condition to condition), the hypothesis needed to be rejected because the assumption made would have no ground to be justified.

 Concept 3: There are many different ways to verify the statement presumed in case of the ‘null hypothesis,’ one of the methods is to compare the Mean of the sample taken with the Mean of the population.
 Where the term ‘Mean’ could be defined as the average of the value of the parameter taken to the number of data selected.

 An organization of experts after their study claimed that the average working time of an employee working in the manufacturing industry comes about to be 9.50 hours per day for proper completion of work.
 But a manufacturing company named XYZ Inc. claimed that the average hours worked by their employees is less than 9.50 hours per day.
 For studying the claim, a sample of 10 employees was taken, and their daily working hours are recorded below.
 The mean of the sample data selected is 9.34 hours per day—comment about the claim by XYZ Inc.

 Let’s take the Null Hypothesis formula for analyzing the situation.

 H0: Parameter = value i.e.,

-- Parameter taken by the experts are ‘average working hour of the employee working in a manufacturing company’
+- Parameter taken by the experts is ‘average working hour of the employee working in a manufacturing company.’

 The value taken by the experts is 9.50 hours per day.